Vanilla-OS/handbook/articles/en/install-homebrew.md

 ---
 Title: Installing Homebrew in Vanilla OS
 Description: Learn how to Install and setup Homebrew in Vanilla OS.
-PublicationDate: 2022-01-26
+PublicationDate: 2024-08-01
 Listed: true
 Authors:
     - kbdharun
+    - GabsEdits
 ---

-> This guide is for Kinetic (22.10), not Orchid.
-The documentation for Orchid is still being written.

 ## Terminologies

 - **Package Manager**:- A package manager or package-management system is a utility with a collection of software tools that automates installing, upgrading, configuring, and removing applications or packages.

-`apx` is the package manager which comes with Vanilla OS.

-- **Homebrew**:- Homebrew is a popular package manager for installing and managing packages in Mac and Linux.
+- **Homebrew**:- Homebrew is a popular package manager for installing and managing packages in MacOS and Linux.
 It contains thousands of packages and comes built-in with powerful tools and functionality.
 It supports installing packages in the `home` directory and is fully compatible with Vanilla OS.

+## Prerequisites

+- All the commands in this guide should be executed in the inside the VSO Shell, which is the deafult shell when you open the terminal in Vanilla OS.

 ## Installing Git